-- (1) If elected, Mr. Wright will have five years to satisfy the Director Share Ownership Policy. - (2) Mr. Clark and Mr. Wright are each standing for election at Choice Properties' Annual Meeting of Unitholders on April 28, 2022.
-If Mr. Clark and Mr. Wright are both elected at both the Meeting and at Choice Properties' Annual Meeting of Unitholders, Mr. Wright will be in a Board interlock with Mr. Clark.
-Ms. Harris, Mr. Wright and Mr. Weston are each standing for election at Weston's Annual Meeting of Shareholders on May 10, 2022.
+(1) Mr. Wright has until May 2027 to satisfy the Director Share Ownership Policy.

+(2) Mr. Clark is not standing for election at Choice Properties' Annual Meeting of Unitholders on April 25, 2023.
+Ms. Harris, Mr. Wright and Mr. Weston are each standing for election at Weston's Annual Meeting of Shareholders on May 9, 2023.
 If Ms. Harris and Mr. Wright are elected at both the Meeting and at Weston's Annual Meeting of Shareholders, Mr. Wright will be in a Board interlock with Ms. Harris.
 The Director Interlock Policy does not apply to Mr. Weston.
 Please see page 8 for details on the Director Interlock Policy.